The 3 T’s of Vitamin D: Talked about, Taking, Too much–Why and how to take Vitamin D

 Vitamin D deficiency may cause bone problems and other symptoms.
 Without adequate Vitamin D, we do not absorb and metabolize Calcium properly and our bones can lose density.
 Therefore, inadequate Vitamin D levels contribute to Osteoporosis and the resultant fractures.
 It is essential to bone development and the prevention of bone loss that we have enough Vitamin D.

 Bone development peaks in our mid-30s, so getting essential amounts of this nutrient in our younger years is essential.
 However, its importance continues after bone density peaks and then starts to decline.
-Adequate Vitamin D levels aids bones in maintaining their strength.
+Adequate Vitamin D levels aid bones in maintaining their strength.

 But wait, there is more to Vitamin D and its many roles in our bodies…

-Muscles, too, rely of Vitamin D to function optimally.
+Muscles, too, rely on Vitamin D to function optimally.
 People with inadequate Vitamin D levels do not have the same muscle strength as those who have enough.
 Elderly people with low Vitamin D levels are much more prone to falls.
 It is believed that younger people benefit from adequate Vitamin D levels as well for both muscle building and general muscle health.
 Many people report they have less tendency to strain muscles and tendons once they achieve optimal levels of Vitamin D.

 When it comes to the taking of Vitamin D it turns out that many or most of us need to.

-The other main source of Vitamin D is sunlight. take-vitamin-D-bone-density-how-to-take-vitamin-D
+The other main source of Vitamin D is sunlight.

-To obtain Vitamin D from the sun, we have to have direct sun exposure and not be wearing protective clothing or sun screen (this may be ill-advised for skin cancer prevention).
+To obtain Vitamin D from the sun, we have to have direct sun exposure and not be wearing protective clothing or sunscreen (this may be ill-advised for skin cancer prevention).
 We absorb the Vitamin D through our skin, but we must then metabolize it in our liver and kidneys (both must function optimally for this) to its active form.
 Complicated, yes?

 Long story short, very few of us are managing to do all of this enough in order to get what we need.
-Therefore most of us should be taking some for of Vitamin D supplement.
+Therefore, most of us should be taking some form of Vitamin D supplement.
 How much to take varies depending on your individual health history and lifestyle.
 For example, those who don’t absorb as much through diet (those with Celiac or Inflammatory Bowel Disease) or via the sun (those in Northern Latitudes) may need more than others.
 Most daily supplement recommendations range from 400 to 2000 international units.

-But not just any Vitamin D supplement will do…
+But, not just any Vitamin D supplement will do…

 You must get a quality supplement that contains not just Vitamin D, but Vitamin D₃.
 This is the vitamin’s most active form.
 Unconverted Vitamin D is less active, requiring more steps to metabolize it and is less likely to raise blood levels significantly.